It begins as something far too placid.

 Unknown to the professor, his new student, the talented but troubled Stephen Hoffman (Patrick Russell), enters the room quietly and eventually startles him.
 Hoffman is there for a few months worth of singing lessons, at the insistence of Mashkan, who has agreed to give him piano instruction if he will do voice work as a warm-up.

 Hoffman isn't happy with the deal.
 Neither, it seems, is the gruff professor.
-And immediately, you figure this for another warmhearted tale of the
+And immediately, you figure this for another warmhearted tale of the egotistic student and the grumpy professor fighting like banjos and violas until both see the light and ride off into the sunset, having learned a great lesson about being much better human beings.

 That's how it starts, anyway, although the game is played in the rarefied air of classical music when Mashkan assigns Hoffman Robert Schumann's "Dichterliebe" to help the young man get his musical mojo back.
 Schumann had set the music to a much older poem by Heinrich Heine, adding his own magic to make the tale one of an older man with a more expansive view on love and life.

-Within this score is where the emotional bombshells begin to explode, turning a play you maybe had not much hope for into an engaging, surprising and totally
+Within this score is where the emotional bombshells begin to explode, turning a play you maybe had not much hope for into an engaging, surprising and totally satisfying two-character play with music.
+It ends up being a considerably demanding show that stretches so far the music becomes almost, but not entirely, incidental.

 Still, the Schumann composition is the vehicle upon which the piece rides, and one that forges the relationship between the professor and the young musician.
 And it gives Hoffman a reason to come to Vienna and explore that part of Europe.